ukidiscs2026/discs2026/_pages/info.md

 Also worth visiting is the spectacular King's College Chapel [https://www.kings.cam.ac.uk/kings-college-chapel](https://www.kings.cam.ac.uk/kings-college-chapel)

 All of these generally charge admission.
-Admission is free for members/alumni of the unversity and a (limited number) of their guests.
+Admission is free for members/alumni of the university and a (limited number) of their guests.

-Just south of the city center (but receiving an order of magnitude smaller foot traffic) you will find:
+Just south of the city center (but receiving an order of magnitude smaller less traffic) you will find:
 - Pembroke College (_founded 1347_) [https://www.pem.cam.ac.uk/](https://www.pem.cam.ac.uk/)

 (The gardens at the back of the college are a hidden gem.)

 **Book stores and libraries:**
-Unsurprisingly, Cambridge is is home a large number of bookstores, big and small, as well as many libraries.
+Unsurprisingly, Cambridge is home a large number of bookstores, big and small, as well as many libraries.

 _Book Stores:_